ihiteshmodi/daatengineering-endtoendingestionpipeline/README.md

 2. AWS Lambda is triggered automatically (via AWS EventBridge).
 3. Lambda assesses ETL specifications (type casting, column name adjustments, sequencing), ensuring data consistency.
 Processed data lands in a designated S3 stage used for Snowflake.
 4. A Snowflake SQL stored procedure is executed, transferring data from the stage to the main table.
 5. The Lambda code maintains the filelog table until ingestion is complete.
-The stored procedure subsequently updates specifics like the number of rows ingested into the main table.
+The stored procedure subsequently updates specifics like the number of rows ingested into the main table in the same filelog table as well as ingests the data.

 ## Data Hygiene:
 Clearing the stage after ingestion is vital.
 Post-ingestion, a delete command is executed on the associated S3 bucket linked to the stage.